dugganj780/ictskills-moviesApp-v2Assignment/README.md

 ### Component catalogue.

-.......
-Insert a screenshot from the Storybook UI showing your component catalogue.
-[For the Movies app, hi-light stories relating to new/modified components - see the example screenshot below] .......

 ![components](https://user-images.githubusercontent.com/59389023/130320226-a30eafc9-94b6-4237-a2ff-7568db32132c.PNG)

 ![][stories]

 ### UI Design.

-......
-Insert screenshots of the app's views, with appropriate captions (see example below).
-(For the Movies Fan App, only show the new/modified views) ........

 ![01 Updated Homepage](https://user-images.githubusercontent.com/59389023/130320560-b595c0e6-508f-4f94-ae96-227cc71cae80.PNG)
 > Homepage has been updated.
 The user can now browse through additional pages of movies using the arrows at the bottom of the page.
 This is also true for the Upcoming Movies page.
 Additionally, users must now be logged in for the ability to add to favourites or must watch movies.
 You can also see the additional options in the header menu.